 Margaret Smith Bell was a Vice President at Standard Life Investments where she was a portfolio manager and health care equity analyst.
 Previously, Ms. Bell was a Managing Director at Putnam Investments, and served as a senior health care analyst and a portfolio manager of the Putnam Health Sciences Trust.
 Ms. Bell's healthcare experience also includes equity research positions with State Street Research and Alex.
 Brown & Sons, Inc. Ms. Bell is a past member of the Board of Overseers at Beth Israel Deaconess Medical Center.
 Ms. Bell holds a B.A. from Wesleyan University and an M.B.A. from the Wharton School at the University of Pennsylvania.

-Mr. Grace is Managing Partner of Apollo Philanthropy Partners, LLC, a New York-based strategic consulting firm serving private philanthropists and the nonprofit sector.
-Mr. Grace is an experienced senior executive with expertise in strategic planning, general management, finance, operations, supply chain management and the not-for-profit sector.
-Mr. Grace has experience with both overseas and domestic companies, ranging in size from Fortune 50 companies to start-ups.
+Mr. Grace is the President & Chief Executive Officer of Grace Institute Foundation, which provides financial support to women’s workforce development programs in New York City.
+He is also a co-founder and Chief Philanthropy & Chief Social Impact Officer for (qp) global family offices LLC, which creates and manages the single family offices of an exclusive group of families from around the world.
+Mr. Grace is an experienced senior executive with expertise in strategic planning, general management, finance, operations, supply chain management and philanthropy.
+He has substantial experience with both overseas and domestic companies, ranging in size from Fortune 50 companies to start-ups.
 Since 1996, Mr. Grace has been President of both MLP Capital, Inc., a private investment firm, and GMS Timber Co, a forestry management company.
-During this same period, he has also overseen a number of non-profit entities.
+During this same period, he has also been a fiduciary for overseen a number of non-profit entities.
 In this latter connection, Mr. Grace is responsible for governance, investment management, asset allocation, and the finance, accounting, tax and legal functions.
 Previously, Mr. Grace served as President and CEO of Kingdom Group, LLC, a provider of Compressed Natural Gas (CNG) fueling stations for alternative fuel vehicles, and COO and CFO of C3 Communications, Inc. an in-store marketing/promotion company.
 Over the period 1977-1995, Mr. Grace served in a variety of roles at W.R.
-Grace & Co. including Grace Logistics, Inc., a $35 million operating company with responsibility for Grace's $5.0 billion in annual supply chain activities (President, 1991-1995); Kascho GmbH, a $140 million chocolate manufacturer (Managing Director & Chief Financial Officer, 1988-1991); Grace Cocoa, a $700 million global cocoa products manufacturer (Project Manager, 1986-1988); the Financial Planning & Analysis Division of W. R. Grace & Co.
+Grace & Co. including as the head of Grace Logistics, Inc., a $35 million operating company with oversight responsibility for Grace's $5.0 billion in annual global supply chain activities (President, 1991-1995); Kascho GmbH, a $140 million chocolate manufacturer (Managing Director & Chief Financial Officer, 1988-1991); Grace Cocoa, a $700 million global cocoa products manufacturer (Project Manager, 1986-1988); the Financial Planning & Analysis Division of W. R. Grace & Co.
 (Group Manager, 1982-1986); Chemed Corporation, a $350 million specialty chemicals manufacturer and health care provider (Assistant to the President, 1980-1982); Omnicare, Inc., a $70 million provider of hospital pharmacy services (Project Manager, 1979-1980).
-Mr. Grace is a Director of Chemed Corporation (NYSE: CHE), serving on both Audit and Nominating Committees.
-Mr. Grace is also Chairman of the Board of the Grace Institute and Chairman of the Board of KickStart International, in addition to serving as a board member or officer of a number of other non-profit entities.
+Mr. Grace is a Director of Chemed Corporation (NYSE: CHE), and is chair of both the chairing on both Audit and Nominating Committees.
+Mr. Grace was previously Chairman of the Board of Grace Institute and Chairman of the Board of KickStart International.
+He continues to serve as a board member or officer for a number of other non-profit entities.

-Mr. Grace was a Liberal Arts major at the University of Notre Dame and graduated from Columbia University's Graduate School of Business with an M.B.A. in Finance.
+Mr. Grace was a Liberal Arts major at the University of Notre Dame and holds an M.B.A. degree in Finance from Columbia University's Graduate School of Business.

 General Grange is currently Chief Executive Officer of Pharm-Olam International, Ltd. Prior to joining Pharm-Olam, he was President of Osprey Global Solutions, LLC “OGS”, a Service Disabled Veterans Organization.
 Gen. Grange served as the Chief Executive Officer of Pharmaceutical Product Development, Inc. “PPDI”, where he oversaw clinical and laboratory operations.
 Prior to PPDI he served in the McCormick Tribune Foundation for 10 years, most recently as Chief Executive Officer and President, where he also oversaw the support of Veteran Programs.
 Gen. Grange served 30 years in the U.S. Army as a Ranger, Green Beret, Aviator, Infantryman and a member of special operating units.
 At the Pentagon, he was Director of Army Current Operations, Readiness, and Mobilization.
 Gen. Grange commanded the Ranger Regiment and the First Infantry Division (the Big Red One).
 He holds a master’s degree in Public Service from Western Kentucky University.